shivam-agarwal/shivam-agarwal.github.io/_posts/2015-05-17-Teaching-professionalism-vs-passion.md

 ---

-I wrote the article a year back when pondered over quality and areas of improvement in education system.
+I wrote the article a year back while pondering over quality and areas of improvement in education system.
 Apparently many people think that educational system needs improvement and I am no exception to that.
 I wrote the following as an open letter which expresses my opinion and feelings.
 I think in future I'll agree with some points and disagree with others...
 <!-- more -->

 I address this letter to all the highly qualified faculties, which have changed several